Mohanur: Geography

 Mohanur is a taluk situated at the southernmost part of Namakkal district, on the bank of river Cauvery.
 It is located at 11.08°N 78.17°E. It has an average elevation (MSL) of 143 metres (469 feet).
 It is located 409 km southwest of Chennai and 273 km south of Bengaluru and 75 km south of Salem and it is near by Namakkal (18 km) and Karur (12 km), Paramathi Velur (16 km) the special feature of Mohanur is that it is the only place where the river Cauvery runs from north to south.
-After Kasi here the place The Lord shiva (Asaladeepeswarar in Mohanur) temple which located right side in banks of river that passing north to south.
+After Kasi here the place, Ahiva (Asaladeepeswarar in Mohanur) temple which located right side in banks of river that passing north to south.
 Another place is Kailasanathar Temple in Murappanadu, Thirunelveli where the temple is located on the banks of Thamaraparani flowing from North to South.
-It is also famous for historic temples which are visited by lakhs of Hindus from all over the state.
-Mohanur is a temple town in Namakkal district.The Famous Navaladiyan temple located in the border of Mohanur and Kumaripalayam.
+It is also famous for historic temples which are visited by many Hindus from all over the state.
+Mohanur is a temple town in Namakkal district.The famous Navaladiyan temple located in the border of Mohanur and Kumaripalayam.